CyberSecuriTim/azure-packet-capture/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  <h3> STEP: 2.99: Initiate Another Perpetual Ping from the Windows 10 VM to the Ubuntu VM, then Modify the NSG Associated with the Ubuntu to Block Inbound ICMP Traffic
+  <h3> STEP: 2.99: Initiate Another Perpetual Ping from the Windows 10 VM to the Ubuntu VM, then Modify the NSG Associated with the Ubuntu VM to Block Inbound ICMP Traffic
   </h3>

 - Run the command "ping (windows 10 VM ip address) -t"